Paula's Body Shop

 The more we avoid learning about or taking action on the many nuanced ways unnatural trauma invades our lives, from the family all the way up to our governing institutions, the more unnatural traumas will continue to grow like unchecked mold.
 Neither do we want to go on a proverbial witch hunt against such behaviors.

 The logical, caring approach is to select core values that are scientifically sound, and openly live them.
 Make these few but potent values a priority in our homes, schools, jobs, and recreational areas.
-Make them know no national or cultural boundaries, simply because they are scientifically sound.
-And the number one umbrella value that can return us to a sane, thriving community is the commitment to goodness and a good attitude.
+Choose values that know no national or cultural boundaries, simply because they are scientifically sound therefore worth of being global values.
+And the number one umbrella value that can return us to a sane, thriving community is the commitment to goodness with a good attitude.
+When we wish good to all and not just ourselves or our own, we change the social fabric from one that is fraying to one that endures.
 The way things are and have been is not the way they need to continue.
 When we mock, shame, criticize, and make goodness for goodness' sake wrong, that is the number one sign of the path to social insanity.
 Whatever core values we decide on, define their acceptable/non-acceptable boundaries and be both firm and flexible, avoiding moral judgment at all costs.
 When we choose to be firm and flexible and seek to learn from our mistakes and refuse to villainize or idolize, we put ourselves on a path that rebuilds trust between all of us, and heals trauma's wounds.

 Relationship Trauma